Lehlohonol/simple_shell-1/README.md

 This is a Software Engineering (group) project of ALX Holberton school.
-In this project, Joaeph Onyeike and Lehlohonolo Pretorius collaborated to simulate the functionalities of a simple Unix shell.
+In this project, Joseph Onyeike and Lehlohonolo Pretorius collaborated to simulate the functionalities of a simple Unix shell.

 ## About
 The shell is the Linux command line interpreter.
 It provides an interface between the user and the kernel and executes programs called commands.
 For example, if a user enters `ls` then the shell executes the `ls` command.